outsidedav/swift/api/api.md

 Select the YAML and JSON file, and then click **Create**.
 The back end Swift app is created.

-You can then **download** the Code or **Deploy to Cloud**, and clone your GIT repo to your local machine.
+You can then **download** the Code or **Deploy**, and clone your GIT repo to your local machine.
 You can follow the instructions in the Knowledge Guide to open the server-side app in Xcode.

 In the **Source** folder, you can see a route that defines the Swift file that created the REST endpoints that map to the API.